Nguri

 Nguri (牛乳 (niúrǔ); lit. "bovine milk") is a buffalo's milk cheese of Fujian province, China.
 It is in a ball-shape approximately the size of a table tennis ball and has a soft, leathery texture.
 It is made by shaping with a cheese cloth the mixture of milk and vinegar that has been marinated in a salty brine.
 It is served as a condiment to plain rice congee.
 A small bite of this condiment could complement a large mouthful of plain congee, as it is very salty.

-It is also sometimes referred to as Giam-ngu-ring (鹹牛奶 (咸牛奶, xiánniúnǎi); lit. "salty milk"), and is said to originate from Jiaomei in Zhangzhou, Fujian.
+It is also sometimes referred to as Giam-ngu-ring (鹹牛奶 (咸牛奶, xiánniúnǎi); lit. "salty milk"), and is said to originate from the town of Jiaomei in Zhangzhou, Fujian.